slogemann1/aerozine/config-doc.md

             "value": "-C target-feature=+crt-static"
         },
     ],
-    // This determines the parameters that should be requested at this url.
-Values
+    // This determines the query that should be requested at this url.
+The resulting
-    // will be passed on the command line in the following format: parameter=value.
+    // value will be passed on the command line in the following format: query="value".
-    // Note that all characters will be escaped as needed, defaults to [] "parameters": [
+    // Note that all characters will be escaped as needed, defaults to null "query": [
         {
-            "parameter": "arch", // The name of the parameter "private": false // Whether or not the parameter contains sensitive information }
+            "display_text": "Enter your architecture", // The text prompt for retrieving the query "private": false // Whether or not the query contains sensitive information }
     ],
     // An optional parameter to set the mime-type of the content in the case that